CharonDefalt/sms_bomber/README.md

 ########################################################

-How use without-tor file ?
+How use without_tor file ?

 just run the script with other vpns or dont use vpns and enjoy :)